Sydney Durga Temple

-The Sydney Shri Durga Temple commonly known as Sydney Durga Temple is a Hindu Temple located at 21–23 Rose Crescent, Regents Park NSW 2143, in Sydney.
+The Sydney Shri Durga Temple, commonly known as Sydney Durga Temple, is a Hindu temple at 21–23 Rose Crescent, Regents Park, New South Wales 2143, in Sydney.
 The temple is run by the Shri Durgadevi Devasthanam, a non-profit religious organisation.
-The temple is dedicated to the goddesses Durga, Lakshmi and Saraswathy who are its three main deities and the temple celebrated its first Maha Kumbabhishekam on 7 May 2017.
+The temple is dedicated to the goddesses Durga, Lakshmi and Saraswati who are its three main deities and the temple celebrated its first Maha Kumbabhishekam on 7 May 2017.

 The Shri Durgadevi Devasthanam

-In October 2002, The Sri Durgadevi Devasthanam was established to maintain the Hindu religion and culture in Sydney.
-The main objectives of the Devasthanam are to worship Goddess Durga, to promote Hinduism and to help disadvantaged people.
+In October 2002, the Sri Durgadevi Devasthanam was established to promote Hindu religion and culture in Sydney.
+The main objectives of the Devasthanam are to worship the goddess Durga, promote Hinduism and help disadvantaged people.
 The organisation aims to impart religious, educational and cultural values of Hinduism to its community and future generations.

 History of the temple

-When the temple first started, they performed Pooja in Homebush High School on a weekly basis, every Friday.
-The Sri Durgadevi Devasthanam Sydney Inc, was registered as a Charity Organisation.
+When the temple began, weekly puja services were held at Homebush High School each Friday.
+The Sri Durgadevi Devasthanam Sydney Inc was registered as a charity organisation.

-In 2005, the Shri Durgadevi Devasthanam paid a deposit of $2.05 million to secure the land of one acre at 21 Rose Crescent, Regents Park.
-The Foundation Ceremony was performed in August 2006.
-Following the construction of the Temporary Prayer Hall, in late 2006, the three deities were moved to the Temple land, with a momentous inauguration ceremony.
+In 2005, the Shri Durgadevi Devasthanam paid a deposit of $2.05 million to secure a one-acre site at 21–23 Rose Crescent, Regents Park.
+The foundation ceremony was performed in August 2006.
+Following construction of a temporary prayer hall in late 2006, the three deities were moved to the temple land during an inauguration ceremony.

-The second stage of construction commenced in August 2009 which was building a Wedding Hall/Auditorium and an Educational Hall.
-The Auditorium cost came up to $1.85 million and the hall has a height elevation of 6 metres.
-It was completed in 2010 and it stands as the first Hindu community hall within a Temple Complex in Australia.
+The second stage of construction commenced in August 2009 and involved building a wedding hall (auditorium) and an educational hall.
+The auditorium cost $1.85 million and has a ceiling height of 6 metres.
+It was completed in 2010 and has been described as the first Hindu community hall within a temple complex in Australia.

-The temple complex consists of 3 levels: the basement level consists of the wedding hall & educational hall, the ground level consists of the entrance and the main carpark, and the final level consists of the main temple sitting above the carpark.
-The completed temple celebrated its first Maha Kumbabishekam (Consecration Ceremony) on 7 May 2017 and it marked the first day the new temple complex was opened to the public as a place of worship.
+The temple complex has three levels: a basement with the wedding and educational halls; a ground level with the entrance and main car park; and an upper level with the main temple above the car park.
+The completed temple held its first Maha Kumbabhishekam (consecration ceremony) on 7 May 2017, when the new complex opened to the public for worship.

 First consecration ceremony

 The first Maha Kumbabhishekam (Consecration Ceremony) at Sydney Durga Temple took place on 7 May 2017.
-The Rajagopura Maha Kumbabishekam started at 10:00 am, followed by the kumbabishekams for the shrines in the temple.
+The Rajagopura Maha Kumbabhishekam began at 10:00 am, followed by consecration rites for the temple's shrines.
 The Kumbabishekam was witnessed by approximately 5000 devotees and was a majestic milestone for the temple and its dedicated committee members.

-The Yaagasaalai Prayers commenced on 30 April 2017 for 8 days with a Special Pooja conducted until 7 May.
-The Ashta Banthana Marunthu Thaila Kappu (devotees apply oil) commenced on 5 May 2017 to 7 May 2017.
+The Yaagasaalai prayers commenced on 30 April 2017 and continued for eight days, with a special puja conducted until 7 May.
+The Ashta Banthana Marunthu Thaila Kappu (in which devotees apply oil) took place from 5 to 7 May 2017.

-The Mandalabishegam was held for 45 consecutive days, after the Maha Kumbabishekam, starting on 8 May 2017 and concluding on 21 June 2017.
+The Mandalabishegam was held for 45 consecutive days after the Maha Kumbabhishekam, from 8 May to 21 June 2017.